SzylekPL/OrmCodeGenerator/README.md

 - Supports both property-based and constructor-based mapping.
 ## Limitations
 - Value reading is based on property order in the model class, not possible to change in current version.
-- Currently, only types readable by `System.Data.Common.DbDataReader` are considered native database types.